CSE237SP2021/project-weatherplans/README.md

 also prints the wrong error messages at times.

 ### What user stories were completed this iteration?
-None.
-Having a bit of a tough time on the pre-requisite steps.
+A few.
+We are having a bit of a tough time on the pre-requisite steps.
+However, currently we are able parse the arguments on command line to produce a json file that contains weather data for a specified location.

 ### What user stories do you intend to complete next iteration?
 We need to first clean up the current code and hopefully provide a better building method.